IELTS Free Online Writing Practice - Should cultural institutions be free to the public?

 Topic: The impact of technology on human interaction

-Topic: Discuss the impact of cultural globalization on indigenous languages, and whether it is generally a positive or negative development these languages\' survival.
+Topic: Discuss the impact of cultural appropriation on indigenous art ms, and whether it is ethical or harmful.

 Why IELTS.WORK?